IsaacUA/drei-html-fix/README.md

 `drei-html-fix` is an npm package designed to address the offset issues of the Drei `HTML` component in React Three Fiber projects, particularly on high DPI devices.
 This package ensures that HTML content is properly positioned and displayed within your 3D scenes.

+## What's new?

+Added responsive resize of the canvas

 ## Features

 - Fixes offset issues for Drei's `HTML` component.